 DUI Schools in California

-you were ordered by the Court to do the class, you may be in violation of probation, which will subject you to additional penalties.
+If you fail to successfully complete the alcohol education program, and you were ordered by the Court to do the class, you may be in violation of probation, which will subject you to additional penalties.

 These programs not only educate individuals on the effects of alcohol itself, but also introduces subjects such as lifestyle choices, social behaviors and attitudes towards alcohol and drugs.

 Types of Alcohol Education Programs in California

 The specific alcohol education program you will be required to attend will vary depending on whether you have been charged with DUI before as well as the severity of the particular offense.

 - Wet Reckless: Generally, if you have been convicted of reckless driving that included having a measurable amount of alcohol in your system, you will be required to complete a 12-hour DUI education program.

 - First Offense: Typically, if you have been convicted of your first DUI offense, you will be required to attend a 3-month, 30-hour alcohol and counseling program.
 However, if your Blood Alcohol Concentration (BAC) was .20% or higher on your first offense, you will be required to complete a 9-month, 60-hour program.